Instant Loan in Germany: Online Approval and Fast Payout (2026)

 - Annualized: approximately 120% effective APR

-- Compare: A standard Sofortkredit for the same amount would cost approximately 2-5 EUR in interest over 30 days
+- Compare: a standard Sofortkredit for the same amount would cost about 2 to 5 EUR in interest over 30 days

 The Verbraucherzentrale recommends Minikredite only as an absolute last resort for genuine emergencies.
 For amounts above 500 EUR or repayment periods longer than one month, a standard Sofortkredit is almost always the better option.